joe-zhang3/hackintosh/README.md

 ## Problems left.

 1. Seems like the bluetooth signal is not very well, connection of my bluetooth keyboard sometimes get lost.
 Other device like Airpords is working well.
-2. Handoff is still not work.
-Aiddrops works.
-Still trying to figur it out.
+2. ~~Handoff is still not work.
+Airdrops works.
+Still trying to figur it out.~~